 The Liverpudlian has become one of the country’s biggest comedy draws, with a down-to-earth charm and a smiling take on family life.
-After winning a gong at GQ’s Men of the Year awards and cycling the length of Australia’s Gold Coast, 2015 sees more travelogues and a Supersonic night at the Albert Hall.
+After winning a gong at GQ’s Men of the Year awards and cycling the length of Australia’s Gold Coast, he continues to take on huge charity challenges, film travelogues and play arenas around the county, as well as the Albert Hall.

 John Bishop is an award-winning Liverpudlian stand-up comic and TV presenter.
 From open mic spot to prime-time Saturday night TV, John has become one of the biggest stars in comedy in a remarkably short period.